pcarbo/lbfgsb-matlab/README.md

 cause MATLAB to crash.
 But there's only one way to find out: the hard way.

-**Final installation steps.**

-Installing the mex file is as simple as placing it wherever MATLAB or Octave can find it, that is, in its path.
+**Final installation steps.** Installing the mex file is as simple as placing it wherever MATLAB or Octave can find it; that is, in its "path".
 There are many ways to do this.
 Whatever approach you take, note that the mex file does not contain the usage documentation, which is provided in lbfgsb.m.
 So wherever you place lbfgsb.mex, make sure that you include lbfgsb.m in the same directory.

 Perhaps the simplest approach to copy lbfgsb.mex and lbfgsb.m to a a specific folder.
 Alternatively,